-It makes sense to integrate Nutella into the film where it makes sense, but it shouldn't interrupt the flow of the story.
-It should be visible, but not forced.
-Part of our characters' lives, rather than at the centre of it.
+It makes sense to integrate Nutella into the film where possible, but it shouldn't interrupt the flow of the story.
+It should be visible but not forced.
+Part of our characters' lives rather than at the centre of it.